TABLE OF CONTENTS

 Overview

-Step by step guide to replacing the right side belt guard.
-Estimated time – 10 minutes.
+A step-by-step guide to replacing the right side belt guard.

 Tools required